-We've been certified by AHIT, the largest home inspector training institution in North America.
+We are Professional Engineers licensed in the state of Texas to practice engineering.
+We have also been certified by AHIT, the largest home inspector training institution in North America.
 AHIT provides some of the highest quality education in the home inspection industry.

 Our principal held an evening session for Grand Central Park home owners in Conroe, Texas.
 Topics included home maintenance 101, what to expect when ordering a home inspection, fire and safety issues, and more.
 Great success!